NGPetrovich/UniOfTurku_Exercises/README.md

-# Notes-Backend App
+# Notes-Frontend App

-Here is the notes app made with NodeJS and Express only. </br>
+Here is the notes app made with ReactJS. </br>

-It starts the server on localhost 3001.
+It starts the server on localhost 3000.
 The browser shows the notes.
-App is the same with the notes-front but it is built in the backend.
+The app is supposed to support notes-backend app (can be found on the branch "notes").